-- Navigation Panel—Facilitates fast navigation between the Welcome, Explore, and User Guide as well as a link to the user login interface.
+- Navigation Panel—Facilitates fast navigation between the Welcome, Explore, User Guide, and Heat Map as well as a link to the user login interface.
 More details are found in Section 2.

 - Map Features/Navigation—Map exploration features, including the ability to search for locations, toggle on the Mapbox high-resolution true-color satellite base map, and buttons for zooming in and out of an area of interest.
 Holding the cursor down within the display pane is used to pan/drag the map view.
 More details are provided in the Additional Map Features section 5.4 below.

 - Map Explorer/Display Pane—The data exploration window.
 Facilitates identifying regions of interest and thumbnail display of selected data scenes for search and exploration of Smallsat data.
 The default basemap is Mapbox Streets.